yannramusat/yannramusat.github.io/content/authors/admin/_index.md

     url: https://liris.cnrs.fr

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include provenance and data integration scenarios for property graph models.
+bio: My research interests include database provenance and data integration scenarios for property graph models.

 # Interests to show in About widget
 interests: